OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-20.md

 ## Exodus 20:1

-And God spoke all these words, saying,
+And God declared all these words:

 ## Exodus 20:2

-“I am the Lord your God, who brought you out of the land of Egypt, out of the house of slavery.
+“I am the Lord your God, who delivered you from the land of Egypt, from the house of bondage.

 ## Exodus 20:3